Reference (Dec. 13, 2015)

 Explore how easy it is to work with clips in a sequence in Premiere Pro.

 In this Help article, learn how to render, preview, and playback sequences in Premiere Pro.

-Learn how to create a multi-camera source sequence using clips from multiple camera sources by synchronizing In/Out points, clip markers, and audio.
+Learn how to create and edit a multi-camera source sequence using clips from multiple camera sources by synchronizing In/Out points, clip markers, and audio.

 Get help on adding markers to clips in Premiere Pro, using markers to position and arrange clips, display marker comments, and share markers with After Effects.

-Learn how to create clips in different ways, like importing files, duplicating clips, or making subclips.
+In this detailed reference, learn how to create clips in Premiere Pro in different ways, such as importing files, duplicating clips, or making subclips.